shlomielbaz/intuit-home-assignment/README.md

 # Intuit Home Assignment
 Below is the implementation corresponding to the linked [requirement](REQUIREMENTS.md).

-Despite the small number of UI components and the lack of necessity for state management, I utilized ```useContext``` for managing state across components.

-As well as the server, since there are a few end-points to handle, I used minimum abstraction to avoid over-engineering.
+Since there are a few end-points to handle, I used minimum abstraction to avoid over-engineering for such a small project :-).

 The server was built with [Java Spring Boot](https://spring.io/projects/spring-boot).

 #### A few comments:
-To take advantage of the capabilities of databases, I chose to dump the data from the CSV file into an in-memory database (Java h2 DB). it is transparent and still, you can access the DB through the link ```http://localhost:8080/h2-console```
+To take advantage of the capabilities of databases, I chose to dump the data from the CSV file into an in-memory database (Java H2 DB).
+When the service is running, you can access to the DB through the link [http://localhost:8080/h2-console](http://localhost:8080/h2-console)

 #### H2 Connection Details:
 ```